 On Sunday before the Convention officially opened, about two dozen UE members met as part of the Women’s Caucus.
 Leslie Riddle, Local 170 and GEB member, chaired the meeting.

 Caucus leaders shared details about the Florence Criley Women’s Leadership Fundraiser, which will feature Larsene Taylor as the guest speaker on October 10.
-Taylor is a past president of UE Local 150, a former GEB member, and a continued community activist.
+Taylor is a past president of UE Local 150, a former GEB member, and still a community activist.
 Marie Lausch, Local 222, and several other members spoke admiringly of Larsene and her work and expressed their excitement about the event.

 The money raised during this event will help send UE members to the various union women leadership training opportunities held around the country each year.
 Several UE members attended the 2021 Polk School for Women Workers, held virtually this year.
 They shared with the caucus some of the things they learned there.